Others Symptoms and Problems in the car

 Keep your car well maintained

 As with any mechanical problem, the sooner you identify the cause and get it fixed, the cheaper it is likely to be.
 If your car begins to make strange noises, get it checked out straightaway with a mechanic you can trust.
-With the proper care for your car and the right mechanic, you can find out why your car soundw like an airplane and sort the issue out before any serious damage occurs.
+With the proper care for your car and the right mechanic, you can find out why your car sounds like an airplane and sort the issue out before any serious damage occurs.

-If your car has other problems such as excessive vibration or jerking, we have plenty of other articles to help you diagnose the problem.
+If your car has other issues such as excessive vibration or jerking, we have plenty of other articles to help you diagnose the problem.
 If you still haven't identified the noise, check out the following articles:

 If you want to read similar articles to Why Does my Car Sound Like an Airplane?, we recommend you visit our Car Maintenance and Repair category.